mikedilger/gossip/README.md

 - [ ] Lets you react to other people's posts
 - [ ] Lets you show events from people you don't follow if they reply to a post you do
 - [ ] Lets you mute someone
-- [ ] More secure private key handling
 - [ ] Lets you rank relays
 - [ ] Shows links as links
 - [ ] Shows images inline (option to wait for your approval)